How to write a business plan for a craft beer bar?

 - Positive net profit throughout the plan

-The projected balance sheet of your beer bar
+The projected balance sheet of your craft beer bar

 It shows three main components: assets, liabilities and equity: